• Skip to main content

 Weight & Packability

-For most travellers, aiming for the lightest rain jacket that still fulfills your travel needs is a good goal.
-There is a trade-off, however: The research and engineering that goes into reducing materials without sacrificing quality or creating new lightweight fabrics doesn’t come cheap.
-Many of the lightest and most packable rain jackets are also among the most expensive.
+Most travellers should aim for the lightest rain jacket that still fulfills their travel needs.
+There’s a trade-off though.
+Reducing materials without sacrificing quality and creating lighter fabrics doesn’t come cheap.
+The lightest & most packable waterproof jackets are also usually among the most expensive.

 Another consideration is that ultralight rain jackets don’t suit all weather conditions.
-In cooler climates, you might need to look to something a little heavier—or expect to dress in layers—to stay comfortable.
+In cooler climates, you might need to look to something heavier.
+(Or dress in layers, including a good down jacket or fleece jacket, to stay comfortable.)

 Breathability & Ventilation

 Waterproof membrane technology is always improving, especially in terms of breathability.
 Most of the mid- to high-end jackets feature highly breathable membranes.
-The market leader for many years has been Gore-Tex, but fabrics like eVent and proprietary technologies are catching up.
+The market leader for many years has been Gore-Tex.
+Fabrics like eVent and proprietary technologies are catching up though.

-Some models also feature armpit or side ventilation for better airflow and extra comfort.
-If you’re travelling in hot and wet climes like Southeast Asia, the extra ventilation comes in handy.
+Some models also feature armpit or side ventilation.
+These features allow for better airflow and extra comfort.
+If you’re travelling in hot & wet climes like Southeast Asia, extra ventilation always comes in handy.

 DISCLAIMER: Treksplorer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and its affiliated international sites.